midhundasap008/Spark-Labs-ControlBright-Project-Demo/README.md

 ### Application Features

-CRUD operations to mange list of features with sorting and pagination.
+CRUD operations to manage list of features with sorting and pagination and also added MUI Skeleton..

 ### Run time